 Incoming freshmen cannot apply to the Honors College until they have been admitted to the University of Oklahoma.

-Honors College applications received by the deadline of January 15 will be considered for priority housing consideration to live in OU's residential colleges.
-The residential colleges housing application will be available to complete in April for Honors College students, but all incoming freshmen must complete a freshman housing contract available in November.
+Honors College applications received by the deadline of January 15 will be considered for priority housing consideration to live in OU's Residential Colleges.
+The Residential Colleges housing application will be available to complete in spring 2021 for Honors College students, but all incoming freshmen must complete a freshman housing contract available in November.

 For questions about the Honors College application process, please contact the Office of Admissions & Recruitment at email@example.com or 405-325-2151.